 Two pairs and between one and three juvenile/immature birds are regularly seen throughout grassland habitat within Ingula.
 One pair is a known resident breeding pair, having utilised a nest structure in the Bedford area of Ingula for five consecutive years.

-In October 2015,a sposorship by Zlin Zoo in the Czech Republic allowed us to commence a camera trap study at the nest site at Ingula to gain further understanding regarding pair facilitation during incubation, prey utilization and breeding/feldging success.
+In October 2015, a sponsorship by Zlin Zoo in the Czech Republic allowed us to commence a camera trap study at the nest site at Ingula to gain further understanding regarding pair facilitation during incubation, prey utilization and breeding/fledging success.
+Although this study is completed, monitoring of the breeding pairs at Ingula is continued.

 White-winged Flufftail (Sarothrura ayresi)